 Enfield Grammar School

-David Andrews spends a day each week in Enfield Grammar School.
-There, he offers one-to-one support for pupils, he runs small groups, helps in the Exclusion Unit, and has been involved in the delivery of some PHSE sessions.
+Nana Otchere spends a day each week in Enfield Grammar School.
+There, she offers one-to-one support for pupils, she runs small groups, helps in the Exclusion Unit, and is involved in the delivery of some PHSE sessions.

 At St. Andrew's, we are really pleased to have this link with the Grammar School - and we trust that our partnership together will strengthen as the years go by.